sympy/scipy-2017-codegen-tutorial/README.rst

 This repository contains all of the source code and Jupyter notebooks for the SciPy 2017 tutorial "Automatic Code Generation with SymPy".

-The proposal for this tutorial can be found on the `SymPy Wiki`_.
+The original proposal for this tutorial can be found on the `SymPy Wiki`_.

 .. _SymPy Wiki: https://github.com/sympy/sympy/wiki/SciPy-2017-Tutorial-Proposal:-Automatic-Code-Generation-with-SymPy